gohugoio/hugo/content/en/content-management/front-matter.md

 show_comments: false
 {{</ code-toggle >}}

-## Front Matter Cascade
+## Front matter cascade

-Any node or section can pass down to descendants a set of Front Matter values as long as defined underneath the reserved `cascade` Front Matter key.
+Any node or section can pass down to descendants a set of front matter values as long as defined underneath the reserved `cascade` front matter key.

-### Target Specific Pages
+### Target specific pages

 The `cascade` block can be a slice with a optional `_target` keyword, allowing for multiple `cascade` values targeting different page sets.